Thu-Duong/Thu-Duong/README.md

 ![](https://raw.githubusercontent.com/non-ceterisparibus/non-ceterisparibus/main/Anh-Thu%20Duong%20(1).png)

 I am a Master's student of Economics.
 My current study mainly focuses on economics of education combining with extensive training in programming and innovative analysis methods.
 Many recent studies in human capital accumulation have focused on identifying how human capital develops from childhood through adolescence and into early adulthood to reduce inequalities by better understanding the mechanism driving gaps.
-I am focusing on two critical questions for my study: how public investments in human capital should be distributed among children from disadvantaged backgrounds to reduce inequality and how costly it is a late remedy for addressing early disadvantage.
+I am focusing on two critical questions for my study: how public investments in human capital should be distributed among children from disadvantaged backgrounds to reduce inequality and how it is a late remedy for addressing early disadvantage.
+Besides, I also interest in environmental economics, which I haven't had any formal training.
+I am practicing my knowledge by reading and having fun with data and coding.

 Skills: Python / R